The Procurement Academy

 (The Procurement Academy Level II is a prerequisite for this course.)

 The Procurement Academy is intended for new certifications only.
 Procurement Academy courses do not count towards recertification.
-Re-certification classes will be offered separately by DGS.
+Re-certification classes will be offered separately by OPPM.

 Though completing the Procurement Academy certifies that you have received the necessary training to perform procurements, you must still have a delegation of purchasing authority before you can do so.
 (See What are the differences between certifications and delegations?)

 Current plans are to offer the Procurement Academy twice-yearly in Juneau, Anchorage, and Fairbanks.
 Additional dates and locations may be added based on demand.
-Contact the Division of General Services at (907) 465-2250 if you would like to request extra Procurement Academy offerings in your area.
+Contact the Office of Procurement and Property Management at (907) 500-8317 if you would like to request extra Procurement Academy offerings in your area.

 LEVEL I PROCUREMENT CERTIFICATION